agilebits/onepassword-utilities/clipperz_to_1p4/README.md

 ### Alternate Download Locations

-This script is available at from the 1Password Discussions forum, as well as other download locations.
-We recommend only downloading from this GitHub repository.
+This script is available from the 1Password Discussions forum and other download locations.
+We recommend downloading only from this GitHub repository.

-### Default Values
+### Watchtower

 This converter by default sets the Created date for each imported item to 1/1/2000.
-This allows 1Password's Watchtower service the ability to flag potentially vulnerabile sites (i.e. for the Heartbleed security issue).
-Unfortunately, there is no way for the converter, and hence 1Password to know if you have already changed your password on a given site.
-This converter errors on the side of allowing 1Password's Watchtower server the ability to at least warn you of a site's previous vulnerability so that you can act accordingly.
-If you have already changed all of the potentially vulnerable passwords for your logins, you can include the --nowatchtower option on the command line to cause the converter to not set the records Created time, and no Watchtower vulnerabilities will be shown after import.
+This allows 1Password's Watchtower service the ability to flag potentially vulnerable sites (e.g. for the Heartbleed security issue).
+Unfortunately, there is no way for the converter, and hence 1Password, to know if you have already changed your password on a given site.
+This converter errs on the side of allowing 1Password's Watchtower server the ability to at least warn you of a site's previous vulnerability so that you can act accordingly.
+If you have already changed all of the potentially vulnerable passwords for your logins, you can include the `--nowatchtower` option on the command line to cause the converter to not set the records Created time, and no Watchtower vulnerabilities will be shown after import.

 ## Special Thanks